awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:RecipientAttestation:PCR`  |  String  |  `Decrypt` `GenerateDataKey` `GenerateRandom`  |  Key policies and IAM policies  |

-The `kms:RecipientAttestation:PCR` condition key allows the `kms-decrypt`, `kms-generate-data-key`, and `kms-generate-random` operations from an enclave only when the platform configuration registers \(PCRs\) from the signed attestation document in the request match the PCRs in the condition key\.
-This condition key is effective only when you call these APIs from an enclave using the Nitro Enclaves SDK\.
+The `kms:RecipientAttestation:PCR` condition key allows `kms-decrypt`, `kms-generate-data-key`, and `kms-generate-random` requests from an enclave only when the platform configuration registers \(PCRs\) from the signed attestation document in the request match the PCRs in the condition key\.
+This condition key is effective only when you call the AWS Nitro Enclaves SDK APIs from an enclave\.

 To specify a PCR value, use the following format\.
 Concatenate the PCR ID to the condition key name\.
 The PCR value must be a lower\-case hexadecimal string of up to 96 bytes\.